A Totally Impractical Expat Interview #4: Michelle Lara of I Heart Mondegreens

 We are currently looking into opportunities in Southeast Asia, as we believe it will be a humbling and wonderful experience for the both of us, especially living in a country and culture neither of us is familiar with.
 David and I have a similar life dream: neither of us wants a pretty house, or pretty things – we want to have just what we need and be able to travel until we find the country and culture we can finally call home.
 There’s no rush.
 There’s no pressure.
 Because, after all, it’s the journey that counts.

-5 thoughts on “A Totally Impractical Expat Interview #4: Michelle Lara of I Heart Mondegreens”
+5 responses to “A Totally Impractical Expat Interview #4: Michelle Lara of I Heart Mondegreens”

 Still, it sounds as though you’ve found a great match in David, if he’s willing to join you in a life of adventure exploring Southeast Asia.